 Cargo Travel Guidelines

-- The total weight of your pet and the container must not be over 150 kg.
+- Weight Limit: The pet and the container should have a total weight not over 150 kg.

-- Two grown pets under 14 kg each can stay in one container if they have lived together before.
+- Multiple Pets: You can put two grown pets in one container if they each weigh under 14 kg.
+They must have lived together before.

 Service Animals and Restrictions